Back to school: Relief teachers 'like unicorns'

 They also said new instructions "strongly recommending" face masks would not be as effective as a full mask mandate from the government.

-Top of the South Secondary Principals Association chair Richard Dykes, tumuaki of Nelson College, said staffing and ongoing disruption to learning would be the biggest challenges as schools reopened.
+Top of the South Secondary Principals Association chairman Richard Dykes, tumuaki of Nelson College, said staffing and ongoing disruption to learning would be the biggest challenges as schools reopened.

-"That disruption is becoming cumulative and what I'm hearing from schools from my region but also further afield around South Island and New Zealand is the fear that we've got students who are already saying 'look, given the amount of disruption - this is probably our most at-risk students - that's it, I'm signing out'," he said.
+"That disruption is becoming cumulative and what I'm hearing from schools from my region but also further afield around South Island and New Zealand is the fear that we've got students who are already saying 'look, given the amount of disruption - this is probably our most at-risk students - that's it, I'm signing out'."

-"I think principals are really worried that we just got through to the end of term pretty much at breaking point," he said.
+"I think principals are really worried that we just got through to the end of term pretty much at breaking point.

 "If we pick up from there and carry on at that same rate there's a real concern among principals that the impact on our staff is going to be significant."